Random Walk, in glorious Technicolour # https://docs.python.org/3/library/turtle.html # Authour: Alan Richmond, Python3.codes from turtle import * from random import randint from colorsys import hsv_to_rgb step=30 # length of each step nsteps=2000 # number of steps hinc=1.0/nsteps # hue increment wi

 # Random Walk, in glorious Technicolour # https://docs.python.org/3/library/turtle.html # Authour: Alan Richmond, Python3.codes from turtle import * from random import randint from colorsys import hsv_to_rgb step=30 # length of each step nsteps=2000 # number of steps hinc=1.0/nsteps # hue increment width(2) # width of line (w,h)=screensize() # boundaries of walk speed('fastest') colormode(1.0) # colours 0:1 instead of 0:255 bgcolor('black') # black background hue=0.0 for i in range(nsteps): setheading(randint(0,359)) # https://docs.python.org/2/library/colorsys.html color(hsv_to_rgb(hue, 1.0, 1.0)) # pen colour in RGB hue+=hinc # change colour forward(step) # step along! (x,y)=pos() # where are we? if abs(x)>w or abs(y)>h: # if at boundary backward(step) # step back done()

 A random walk is a mathematical object, known as a stochastic or random process, that describes a path that consists of a succession of random steps on some mathematical space such as the integers.
-For example, the path traced by a molecule as it travels in a liquid or a gas, the search path of a foraging animal, the price of a fluctuating stock and the financial status of a gambler can all be approximated by random walk models, even though they may not be truly random in reality.
+An elementary example of a random walk is the random walk on the integer number line, , which starts at 0 and at each step moves +1 or −1 with equal probability.
+Other examples include the path traced by a molecule as it travels in a liquid or a gas, the search path of a foraging animal, the price of a fluctuating stock and the financial status of a gambler can all be approximated by random walk models, even though they may not be truly random in reality.
 As illustrated by those examples, random walks have applications to many scientific fields including ecology, psychology, computer science, physics, chemistry, biology as well as economics.
 Random walks explain the observed behaviors of many processes in these fields, and thus serve as a fundamental model for the recorded stochastic activity.
 As a more mathematical application, the value of pi can be approximated by the usage of random walk in agent-based modelling environment.
 The term random walk was first introduced by Karl Pearson in 1905.

 Various types of random walks are of interest, which can differ in several ways.
 The term itself most often refers to a special category of Markov chains or Markov processes, but many time-dependent processes are referred to as random walks, with a modifier indicating their specific properties.
 Random walks (Markov or not) can also take place on a variety of spaces: commonly studied ones include graphs, others on the integers or the real line, in the plane or in higher-dimensional vector spaces, on curved surfaces or higher-dimensional Riemannian manifolds, and also on groups finite, finitely generated or Lie.
 The time parameter can also be manipulated.
 In the simplest context the walk is in discrete time, that is a sequence of random variables (X